Jaw Surgery in Kingwood TX : A Comprehensive Guide

 Oral hygiene

-Maintaining cleanliness is essential to avoid infections.
-Be gentle while brushing and adhere to any specific guidelines given by your surgeon.
+Maintaining cleanliness is essential to avoid infections and cavities.
+Be gentle while brushing/irrigating and adhere to any specific guidelines given by your surgeon.

 Follow-up appointments